shanthshivam/DBGym/README.md

 stats = run(config)
 ```

-The experiment statistics and predictions returned from the `run()` function and are further saved in the `output` directory by default.
+The experiment statistics and predictions are returned from the `run()` function and are further saved in the `output` directory by default.

 ## 1 Run DBGym experiments on RDBench datasets

-For users who want to customize DBGym experiments, we provide two ways to customize configuration: using Python and/or using `YAML` config file.
+For users who want to customize DBGym experiments, we provide two ways to customize configuration: using Python and/or using the `YAML` config file.
 Please refer to [`dbgym/config.py`](dbgym/config.py) for all the available configurations.

 **Customize configs with Python**